 |Reason for Policy / Purpose||

-The Prospect Management Policy seeks to provide guidance to all university faculty and staff who work with donors, prospects, and volunteers.
-The policy helps ensure the university’s philanthropic relationships are managed in a collaborative and professional manner that will maximize the university’s ability to secure and steward donations, fully engage its constituents, and ultimately fulfill the mission of the university and the donors’ philanthropic goals.
+The Prospect Management and Alumni Engagement Management Policy seeks to provide guidance to all university faculty and staff who work with donors, prospects, alumni leaders, and volunteers.
+The policy helps ensure the university’s philanthropic and alumni engagement relationships are managed in a collaborative and professional manner that will maximize the university’s ability to secure and steward donations; fully engage its alumni leaders/volunteers and other constituents; and ultimately fulfill the mission of the university and the goals of its supporters.

-This Policy outlines the key roles in fundraising; prospect assignment, reassignment, and inactivation; and portfolio management.
-In addition, it provides requirements associated with the integrity of prospect-related data and information, among other topics.
-This policy and its related procedures help provide donors and prospects with seamless cultivation, solicitation and stewardship experiences, leading to lasting and mutually beneficial relationships with the university.
+This policy outlines the key roles in fundraising and alumni engagement; assignment, reassignment, and inactivation of prospects and engagement manager assignments; and portfolio management.
+In addition, it provides requirements associated with the integrity of prospect- and alumni leader/volunteer-related data and information, among other topics.
+This policy and its related procedures help provide donors, prospects, and alumni leaders/volunteers with seamless university experiences, leading to lasting and mutually beneficial relationships with the university.

 - Key Roles in Fundraising